 Once cut, basil foliage is prone to wilting in the heat, so harvest when it’s cool, morning or evening, and let stems rest in water for a few hours before using them.
 Expect a vase life of 7 to 10 days; stems often root in the vase.
 No floral preservative is needed.

-Dusty Miller: The fresh new variety ‘New Look’ is one of the most productive and unique foliage plants around.
+Dusty Miller: The variety ‘New Look’ is one of the most productive and unique foliage plants around.
 This special dusty Miller features tall, thick stems with large, smooth-edged silver leaves.
 The more you pick it, the more stems it produces.
 Ready to cut just 4 months from sowing, this hardworking plant will reward you with buckets of fuzzy, silvery foliage all season long.
 In warmer areas it will perennialize if mulched.

 Start seed indoors in trays 10 to 12 weeks before last frost; transplant out after all danger of frost has passed.
 Seed is slow to start; bottom watering is recommended until plants emerge.
 Seedlings do not look silver when very young but color up as they mature.